pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 - Create GitHub Actions secrets named AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY using info in Pilot page.
 - Set up GitHub workflow that pushes image to ECR, comment out ECS related sections
     - Using workflow templated here: https://docs.github.com/en/actions/guides/deploying-to-amazon-elastic-container-service
+### Alternative - GitHub Actions & DockerHub
+- **As of 4/21, AWS IAM credentials are not working**.
+- You are still required to install AWS CLI and fill in the AWS CLI portion of the documentation.
+    - Note: since the IAM credentials won't work, you will not be creating an ECR
+- Create DockerHub account: https://hub.docker.com/ (select Free tier if prompted)
+- Create Public Repository in DockerHub
+- Set GitHub Secrets named DOCKER_USERNAME and DOCKER_PASSWORD with your respective information filled out.
+- Set up GitHub Actions workflow to build and push docker image to DockerHub
+    - Use workflow templated here: https://docs.github.com/en/actions/guides/publishing-docker-images#publishing-images-to-docker-hub

 ## Part 3: Documentation - Milestone due 4/23
+### Documentation requirements using ECR
 - Create `README.md` in main folder of your repo that details the following:
     - Project Overview
     - Run Project Locally